-There have already been thousands of movies released in the 14 years of this new millennium; here, in no particular order, are the 20 most rewatchable films among them...
+There have already been thousands of movies released in the 14 years of this new millennium; here, in are the 20 most rewatchable films among them...

 Truthfully, Woody Allen has been so hit-and-miss and into his existential drama lately that it's a wonder he managed to make something as lithe and full of joy as Midnight in Paris.
 And that's where the fun lies: Allen isn't trying to make any grand statement with his time travel comedy, nor does he attempt to delve too deeply into any one character.
 In making something bordering on inconsequential, Woody Allen also ironically made Midnight in Paris one of his most successful films for ages.